 Just like other thyme varieties, creeping thyme is edible with a flavor and aroma akin to mint when crushed or steeped for teas or tinctures.
 To harvest creeping thyme ground cover, either remove the leaves from the stems or dry by snipping from the plant and hanging upside down in a dark, well aerated area.
 Harvest creeping thyme in the morning when the essential oils of the plant are at their peak.

 Another creeping thyme fact is despite its enticing odor, growing creeping thyme ground cover is deer resistant, making it an ideal landscape candidate in areas frequented by them.
-Creeping thyme is also capable of withstanding the tromping upon by rambunctious kids (making it kid resistant as well!), which makes it an exceptional planting choice anywhere around one’s home that has frequent foot traffic.
+Creeping thyme is also capable of withstanding tromping upon by rambunctious kids (making it kid resistant as well!), which makes it an exceptional planting choice anywhere that has frequent foot traffic.

-Flowering creeping thyme is very attractive to bees and is a nice addition to a garden focused on honeybees and, in fact, the pollen from the blooming thyme will flavor the resulting honey.
+Flowering creeping thyme is very attractive to bees and is a nice addition to a garden focused on honeybees.
+In fact, the pollen from the blooming thyme will flavor the resulting honey.

 How to Plant Creeping Thyme

 As mentioned, growing creeping thyme is a simple process due to its compatibility in a variety of soils and light exposures.
 Although this ground cover prefers well-drained lightly textured soils, it will grow quite well in less than desirable medium and thrive from sun to light shade environments.

 Soil should be kept moist but not wet, as the growing creeping thyme plant is susceptible to root drowning and edema.
 The soil pH for growing creeping thyme plants should be neutral to slightly alkaline.